 - Is the font scalable for printing and reproduction?

 Comparing design files and checking the fonts manually can be tiresome.
-But, knowing the font name and its family can simplify the validation process.
+But, with the help of a tool, you can quickly get to know the font name and its family, hence, simplifying the validation process.

 Typefaces and fonts impact how people perceive the content and your brand.

 That’s why it’s essential to identify, verify, and validate fonts before proceeding with packaging artwork design and sending it off for printing.
 Having the right fonts can ultimately help establish and extend the brand’s visual identity, save rework, and a lot of money for your company.

 Which tools do you use to check fonts used for artwork?
 Are there any processes you follow?
 Do you think a font finder tool could help you?
 We’re eager to know!2